mundschenk-at/arconix-post-type-helper/README.md

 1. Copy the `arconix` files into your plugin folder, ideally into a subdirectory with like files (such as `includes`).
 2. Make the classes available.
 You can `require_once` each file, if the structural element doesn't exist, or just use an autoloader (renaming anything as needed if following PSR-0/4).
+3. If you will be translating your plugin or making it available on wordpress.org, you should search/replace all instances of 'textdomain' in the class files with one that is plugin-specific.

 ## Usage